-Digital transformation is changing the way Canadians access and administer services, conduct business and interact online.
-The shift from analog to digital is reinforcing the importance of trust, privacy, and digital security while prompting the question: How do we ensure people stay in control of their personal information when transacting digitally?
+Digital transformation is changing the way Canadians access and administer services, conduct business and transact digitally.
+The shift from analog to digital is reinforcing the importance of trust, privacy, and digital security while prompting the question: How do we ensure people stay in control of their data when interacting digitally?

 To answer this question, governments, private sector organizations and consumer associations across Canada are advancing verification and authentication capabilities intended to give users control over their personal information, enable access to services securely and provide peace of mind when transacting online.

 In this article you’ll learn:

 - The increasing need for digital verification in Canada